Trump's patio situation room after NK missile launch raises security questions

 Presidents always travel with secure communications equipment, even when they're on vacation.
 A Sensitive Compartmented Information Facility, known as a SCIFF, also comes along.
 The tent-like structure can fit inside a hotel room and allows a president to conduct sensitive phone calls without the risk of being detected by recording devices.

+At Mar-a-Lago on Saturday, it had not been immediately clear whether Trump utilized that equipment, but White House spokesman Sean Spicer told reporters Monday he had.

+"The President was briefed in a SCIFF prior to dinner," Spicer told reporters Monday.
+"They were reviewing the logistics for the press conference ...
+President was subsequently briefed in a classified setting."

-At Mar-a-Lago on Saturday, it was not clear whether Trump utilized any of that equipment.
-He was spotted speaking on a cell phone at his dinner table as advisers surrounded him to develop a response to the missile launch.
+Trump was spotted speaking on a cell phone at his dinner table as advisers surrounded him to develop a response to the missile launch.
 Sheets of paper were produced and read with the assistance of flashlights on aides' cell phones -- which, if compromised, could also act as cameras or recording devices.

 On Facebook, fellow diners posted photos of the action, including one with a flash bulb illuminating a piece of paper held in front of Abe.